-Performance in the various MPhil courses is assessed through some combination of written examination(s), short essays of up to 5,000 words each, a dissertation of up to 20-30,000 words, and a viva voce examination.
-Further details for each course may be found in the Examination Regulations or in the relevant pamphlets: Course Handbook for the Master of Philosophy in Theology; Course Handbook for the Master of Philosophy in Philosophical

-Theology; and Course Handbook for the Master of Philosophy in Judaism and Christianity in the Graeco-Roman World.
+Performance in the various MPhil courses is assessed through a combination of written examination(s), essays, a dissertation, and a viva voce examination (unless individually dispensed by the examiners.
+Full details for each course may be found in the Examination Regulations or in the relevant pamphlets: Course Pamphlet for the Master of Philosophy in Theology; Course Pamphlet for the Master of Philosophy in Philosophical Theology; and Course Pamphlet for the Master of Philosophy in Judaism and Christianity in the Graeco-Roman World.